kjmorse2/SnakeGame/ChatServer/README.md

 ### Comments to Evaluators:
 In the HandleConnect method we did not use a lock.
 KJ had learned about thread safe lists before, and after some research we decided to use a thread safe dictionary to store the names and the connection object associated with that name.
+We could not get the stylecop headers for any of the classes to work.

 ### Assignment Specific Topics:
 None